BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/forces_of_good/minas_tirith.md

 **WARGEAR**

-- Armour
+- [Armour]
-- sword
+- [Sword]
-- shield
+- [Shield]

 **HEROIC ACTIONS**

-- Heroic Resolve
+- [Heroic Resolve]
-- Heroic Strike
+- [Heroic Strike]

 **SPECIAL RULES**

 - **Boldest of the Bold** `ACTIVE`

-Receives a +2 bonus to his Courage when charging a model with the Terror special rule.
-Also receives this bonus when a model with the Blades of the Dead special rule makes strikes against him.
+Receives a +2 bonus to his Courage when charging a model with the [Terror] special rule.
+Also receives this bonus when a model with the [Blades of the Dead] special rule makes strikes against him.

 </div>

 ---
 <div class="unitCard" markdown>

 ### INGOLD [65 POINTS]